NRCHKB/node-red-contrib-homekit-docker/README.md

  https://docs.docker.com/get-started/
 ```

 If the above steps went as expected, you are ready to run the `nrchkb/node-red-homekit` image as a container.
+But before
-But before that we create a directory on the pi host so that all node-red / node-red-homekit files are stored outside the container on your raspberry pi.
+that we create a directory on the pi host so that all node-red / node-red-homekit files are stored outside the container
+on your raspberry pi.

-7) Make directory in your pi user's home directory:
+7) Make a directory in your pi user's home directory:

 ```bash
 mkdir node-red-homekit
 ```

-8) Run the Docker run command to deploy the `nrchkb/node-red-homekit` image as a container and where the container `/data` directory is bound to the `/home/pi/node-red-homekit` directory on your Raspberry PI.
+8) Run the Docker run command to deploy the `nrchkb/node-red-homekit` image as a container and where the container
+   `/data` directory is bound to the `/home/pi/node-red-homekit` directory on your Raspberry PI.

 ```bash
 docker run -d --net=host -v ~/node-red-homekit:/data --restart always -e TZ=Europe/Amsterdam -e DEBUG=NRCHKB:* --name node-red-homekit nrchkb/node-red-homekit
 ```

-You don't need to explicit map ports, since all ports are opened on the hosts network!
-This is required for homekit to work well.
+You don't need to explicitly map ports, since all ports are opened on the host network!
+This is required for homekit to
+work well.

 ### Upgrade to the latest image

 Suppose there is a new `nrchkb/node-red-homekit` image available?
 How do I make use of this new image?

 1) Find the id of your current deployed container: